QuiltMC/cozy-discord/README.md

 **Required settings:**

 * `TOKEN`: Your Discord bot token, which you can get from the developer dashboard linked above
-* `DB_URL`: MongoDB database URL- for a local server, you might use `mongodb://localhost:27017/` for example
+* `DB_URL`: MongoDB database URL - for a local server, you might use `mongodb://localhost:27017/` for example

 **Logging settings:**